Comparison of spin-qubit architectures for quantum error-correcting codes: Results

 We now explore the impact of several physical parameters on the logical error rate, with the goal of guiding future experimental work.
 For 1 FT QEC step (involving $1$ or $2$ rounds of stabilizer measurements) of the surface-$17$ code implemented on the hybrid encoding scheme, we explore the impact of the two-qubit gate error rate and duration, the state preparation infidelity, the single-qubit gate infidelity, and the $T^{*}_2$ time of the physical qubits.
 The results for the BS-$17$ code are essentially the same.

-Figure \ref{fig:4params} shows the impact of 4 different physical parameters on the logical error rate of the surface-17 code with the hybrid scheme.
+Figure \ref{fig:2params} shows the impact of the 2 physical parameters most determinant on the logical error rate of the surface-17 code with the hybrid scheme, namely the two-qubit and single-qubit gates' infidelities.
 In each panel, the darkest curve marks the lower bound on the logical error rate for each particular physical error parameter.
+Since the two-qubit gate duration and the state-preparation infidelity both have a negligible effect on the logical error rate, we leave their discussion to the Appendix \ref{app:othereffects}.

 \textbf{Infidelity of the CZ gate:} The first parameter to analyze is the error rate of the CZ gate, the entangling gate of choice for spin qubits.
-As shown in Fig.~\ref{fig:4params}(a), reducing the CZ gate infidelity from $4.0 \times 10^{-3}$ to $4.0 \times 10^{-4}$ leads to a substantial improvement in the logical error rate.
+As shown in Fig.~\ref{fig:2params}a, reducing the CZ gate infidelity from $4.0 \times 10^{-3}$ to $4.0 \times 10^{-4}$ leads to a substantial improvement in the logical error rate.
 For the higher infidelity, the logical error rate reaches a minimum of $(1.7 \pm 0.1) \times 10^{-2}$, whereas with the lower infidelity, the minimum improves to $(0.97 \pm 0.03) \times 10^{-2}$, both evaluated at a readout integration time of $0.88 \ \mu\text{s}$..
 That is, the minimal logical error rate would be reduced $1.75$ times by decreasing the CZ infidelity by one order of magnitude.
 At this point, the curve already almost saturates the lower bound (darkest curve), so further reductions in the CZ infidelity would not have any impact if other error rates are not reduced concurrently.

-\textbf{Duration of the CZ gate:} Since dephasing is the main source of noise in spin qubits, the duration of quantum operations is of critical importance.
-However, as seen in Fig.~\ref{fig:4params}(b), decreasing the duration of the CZ gate, while keeping the other parameters constant, will not have an impact on the logical error rate: the curve corresponding to the state-of-the-art value ($t_{\textrm{CZ}}=40 \, \textrm{ns}$) already overlaps with the expected curve for an instantaneous gate ($t_{\textrm{CZ}} = 0$).
-This clearly indicates that the crucial step for memory errors is the long measurement duration.
-Given the much longer duration of the measurement with respect to the CZ gate, optimizing the entangling gates' scheduling does not result in a noticeable improvement in the logical error rate, at least for the case analyzed here.

-\textbf{Infidelity of the state preparation:} As seen in Fig.~\ref{fig:4params}(c), decreasing the infidelity of the state preparation from the current value of $4.0 \times 10^{-3}$ by a factor $10$ has a negligible effect on the logical error rate.
-This rather surprising behavior can be explained by the fact that, in our QEC protocol, state preparations only occur on the ancillary qubits.
-The data qubits are initialized with a logical state already prepared.
-Bit-flips after state preparations on the ancillary qubits do \textit{not} propagate to the data qubits; they only increase the effective readout error to: